wjpark1/MachineLearning/README.md

 # MachineLearning
 This is a project that I built while taking a machine learning class at Berkeley (COMPSCI 189: Introduction to Machine Learning).
 Its files include a standalone perceptron implementation (perceptron.py), a mini-library for constructing and training neural networks (nn.py), and neural network models for a variety of applications (models.py).
 The net result is a neural network that can solve various tasks (see 'Features').

 From a high level perspective, the project involved writing a perceptron algorithm and building a framework for building and training computation graphs.
-This framework was then applied to various applications like regression (Sin(x) Approximation), sequence tasks and deep Q-learning (Cartpole Task).
+This framework was then applied to various applications like regression (Sin(x) Approximation), sequence tasks (Digit Classification/Language Identification) and deep Q-learning (Cartpole Task).

 ## Technology
 This project was built with Python, NumPy and Matplotlib.
 It does not use ML frameworks like TensorFlow or Keras.